SrishtiGupta27/NoteMaker/README.md

+Here’s an updated **README** tailored for your **Streamlit version** with vectorized knowledge base and Q&A functionality:

+---

-# Meeting Summarizer with Google Drive Integration
+# Meeting Summarizer & Transcript Q&A with Google Drive Integration

 ## Overview

-This Python project automatically fetches Google Docs from a Google Drive folder, converts them to text, and summarizes them into structured meeting notes using **RAG (retrieval-augmented generation)** with a **Groq LLM**.
+This Python project fetches Google Docs from a Google Drive folder, converts them to text, and optionally summarizes them.
+It also builds **FAISS embeddings** for semantic search, allowing you to **ask questions interactively across all transcripts** using a **Groq LLM**.

-The summaries follow a professional, neutral, and concise format, ideal for therapy, coaching, mentoring, or consulting session transcripts.
+The system ensures confidentiality by **never revealing personal names or identifiers** from transcripts.

 ---

 ## Features

-* ✅ Fetch all Google Docs from a Google Drive folder (supports folder **links or IDs**)
+* ✅ Fetch Google Docs from a Google Drive folder (hard-coded folder ID)
-* ✅ Converts Google Docs to `.txt` files locally
+* ✅ Convert Google Docs to `.txt` locally
-* ✅ Chunking with **RecursiveCharacterTextSplitter** for large transcripts
+* ✅ Only fetches new files; skips already saved transcripts
 * ✅ Creates **FAISS embeddings** for semantic search
-* ✅ Summarizes meetings using **Groq LLM** and a customizable prompt template
-* ✅ Saves summaries in a dedicated folder
+* ✅ Maintains a **vectorized knowledge base** for all transcripts
+* ✅ Interactive **Q&A interface** using Streamlit
+* ✅ Strictly answers based on the knowledge base; no personal names shown
-* ✅ Error handling for missing credentials, empty folders, or invalid links
+* ✅ Error handling for missing credentials, empty folders, or permissions issues

 ---